moodle/devdocs/general/app/development/scripts/gulp-push.md

 By default, running `gulp push` without any parameter will push the **current branch** to the **origin** remote.
 Then it will guess the issue number based on the branch name and it will update the tracker issue to include the following fields:

 - If it's a security issue, it will upload a patch file.
-- Otherwise it will update the fields: "Pull from Repository", "Pull Master Branch", and "Pull Master Diff URL".
+- Otherwise it will update the fields: "Pull from Repository", "Pull Main Branch", and "Pull Main Diff URL".

 ## Parameters